bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 Identity federations like InCommon share the metadata of hundreds of IdPs and RPs in a structured manner.
 Adding your IdP's metadata to such federations will help RPs to find it easily.

-Apply best practices to protect user information.
+Apply best practices to protect subscriber information.
 All SAML assertions containing personally identifiable information must conform to FAL2.
 That means the assertion must be encrypted to the relying party.

 Assertions containing only authentication information and no personally identifiable information do not need to encrypt their assertions.
 They may operate at FAL1.